-On June 6, 2018, the Company amended its Option Agreement for the Margurete Property, originally dated September 5, 2018.
-Under the amended terms, the previous GORR ("Gross Overriding Royalty") will be replaced with an NSR ("Net Smelter Return").
-The arms-length Vendor shall retain a one percent (1%) NSR, with a buyback provision of one-half percent (1/2%) to the Company for \$1,000,000.
+On June 6, 2018, the Company amended its Option Agreement for the Margurete Property, originally dated September 5, 2017.
+Under the amended terms, the previous GORR will be replaced with an NSR ("Net Smelter Return").
+The arms-length Vendor shall retain a 1% NSR, with a buyback provision 0.5% to the Company for \$1,000,000.

-On August 7, 2019, the Company announced that it had received a default notice from the vendor with respect to an option agreement entered into by the Company in connection with the acquisition of the Margurete Gold Property ("Margurete").
+On August 7, 2019, the Company announced that it had received a default notice from the vendor with respect to an option agreement entered into by the Company in connection with the acquisition of Margurete Gold Property.